-Many of us are well familiar with winter holidays in the French Alps offering endless kilometres of snow-covered fun, but have you ever considered one of the world famous ski resorts as a summer holiday destination?
-When all the snow has melted away, beautiful mountainous surroundings are revealed along with infinite possibilities for outdoor fun.
+We're all familiar with the winter holidays the French Alps offer with their endless kilometres of snow-covered fun, but have you ever considered one of the world famous ski resorts as a summer holiday destination?
+When all the snow has melted away, beautiful mountainous surroundings reveal themselves for endless possibilities of outdoor fun.

-This year we decided we’d check out the summer scene in Tignes and let you know all about it.
-Think endless outdoor activities, lots of adrenaline in the saddle, stunning views, ideal weather and a much smaller price tag than the winter equivalent.
+This year we decided to check out the summer scene in Tignes and share our experience with you.
+Think endless outdoor adventure, lots of adrenaline in the saddle, stunning views, gorgeous weather and a much smaller price tag than the winter equivalent.

-It was an article in Outdoor Fitness magazine on mountain biking in Morzine that peaked our interest and inspired us to find a suitable European destination for an adrenaline filled week of downhill.
-The options seemed endless, many winter resorts in the Alps transition to Mountain Biking as temperatures rise and days lengthen.
+An article in Outdoor Fitness magazine on mountain biking in Morzine peaked our interest and inspired us to find a suitable European destination for an adrenaline filled week of riding downhill.
+There are numerous winter resorts in the Alps that transition to mountain biking as temperatures rise and days lengthen.

-Morzine, Alp D’Huez, Les Deux Alps and Les Gets were on our shortlist, all with a crazy number of trails, massive vertical drop and all the facilities needed for a great week in the mountains.
+Morzine, Alp D’Huez, Les Deux Alps and Les Gets were on our shortlist, all with a good variety of trails and features.
 An article on Worldbikeparks.com listing their top 10 bike parks in the world offered several European options, including our eventual destination.

-We visited Tignes in April for a snowboard holiday, so there was a real appeal to exploring the same area in a different season.
+We visited Tignes this April for a snowboard holiday, so we were drawn to the idea of exploring the same area in a different season.
 Interestingly, the uplifts are free in Tignes, all you need to do is pick up your lift pass in town.
 This is not the case in most areas in the Alps and a welcome difference from the winter prices!
 So we went ahead and booked an apartment in the centre of Tignes Le Lac for less than half its winter cost (£400 in summer vs. £1200 in winter for a week in a 4pers. chalet).

 Same person, same location, different season, but both rad t-shirts!

-On arrival, in a heartbeat, we knew Tignes was the right choice with a breathtaking view from the chalet.
-You can’t get a more relaxing start to your holidays after a day travelling South in the car.
+On arrival, in a heartbeat we knew Tignes was the right choice with a breath-taking view from the chalet, one worth making the trip South for.
 We were immediately surrounded by mountains, green landscapes and a distant view of the glacier.

-Looking for a summer break that didn’t drain us financially, we bought food and drinks in the UK and prepared a few meals before departure.
-The shops in the mountains can be a tad pricey, so this way we knew roughly what we were spending and allowed some of our budget for post ride drinks and treats.
+Looking for a summer break that didn’t drain us financially, we bought some food and drinks in the UK and prepared a few meals before departure.
+The shops in the mountains can be a bit priced up, so this way we allowed some of our budget for post-ride drinks and holiday treats.

-We also got additional protection and padding and it is fair to say these were essential.
-We wore elbow pads, knee pads, snowboard crash pants and a helmet.
+We also invested in additional protection and padding and it is fair to say these were essential.
 After a few days of growing in confidence and racking up speed, we upgraded to a full-face downhill helmet and a chest and back protection vest.
 The helmet was only €10 per day to hire and is not a high price to pay to spare your head around rocks and bumps.
 Protection is essential; don’t skimp on it, your face and body will be grateful.
 Plus, you don’t want to cut your holiday short for something you could’ve prevented.

-Tignes offers a good variety of trails, they’ve got 5 lifts running from early July until the end of August with 30 trails, covering 150km, including options for Beginners (green) to Advanced (black), cross country, enduro and downhill.
-A note of caution that the greens are much trickier than in the UK; they still get you from the top of the mountain to the bottom and there is no super easy way down.
+Tignes offers a good variety of trails, with 5 lifts running from early July until the end of August with 30 trails, covering 150km from Beginners (green) to Advanced (black), and a choice between cross country, enduro and downhill.

-Our favourite trail was definitely 'Kangooride'.
-It included feisty bermed corners, numerous and varied jumps, good distance and decent speed.
-The trails on the 'Tufs' side of the mountain were also less gravelly than the ones near the 'Palafour' in the centre of town.
+Our favourite trail was 'Kangooride' because of its feisty bermed corners, numerous and varied jumps, a good distance and decent speed.
+The trails on the 'Tufs' side of the mountain were less gravelly than the ones near the 'Palafour' in the centre of town.

-We came down a full on red trail one day returning home, and the increase in difficulty was definitely noticeable with a few gap jumps, a steeper descent, more gravel on a rocky base and a few scary drops off the edge of the mountain.
-We managed to arrive fairly safely despite a full body flip over the handlebars.
+Returning home on a red on day, we could feel the increase in difficulty with a few gap jumps, a steeper descent, more gravel on a rocky base and a notable drops off the edge of the mountain.
+We arrived safely back to the chalet despite a full body flip over the handlebars.

 We never thought we’d be able to shred the European slopes in July and actually didn’t want to believe it until we were there with both feet strapped to a snowboard.
-The presence of a glacier in an Alpine resort, where you’ve got snow throughout the entire year, is such a key selling point.
+A glacier in an Alpine resort where you’ve got snow throughout the entire year is a great selling point.

-The slopes are pretty icy at dawn, so we’d advise to give it maybe half an hour or 45mins after opening hours, because that’s all it takes to let it soften up a bit.
-It wasn’t busy up top, with a few good runs and even a snow park.
+The slopes are pretty icy at dawn, so maybe give it half an hour or 45mins after opening hours, because that’s all it takes to let it soften up a bit.
+Plenty of space and opportunity to board at the top, with a few good runs and a snow park.
 As soon as the icy cover vanishes, we had comparable riding conditions to back in April on the lower slopes and made the most of it.

-Gradually we could feel the snow getting stickier so by 12pm we’d had the best conditions and realised it was only going to deteriorate from there.
+Gradually the slopes got stickier so by 12pm we’d had the best conditions and realised it was only going to deteriorate from there.
 It left us enough time and energy for a few trails on the bike that afternoon after a relaxing lunch at the apartment.

 Making the most of the mountains like a true #tignaddict - snowboarding in the morning, mountain biking in the afternoon.
 All day we ride!
 Check out @daveb22glower 's air time.
 Welcome to paradise. #mtb #mountainbiking #mountainbikelife #downhill #downhillmtb #mtbtrails #vtt #thealps #thefrenchalps #alpineriding #snowboarding #snowboard #snow #snowboardlife #boardlife #tignes #tigneslelac #snowinsummer #justride #thinkoutside #mountains #airtime #feelathome #summer #sunshine #thegoodlife #outdoorsisfree #paradise #outdoorsradar